Naman-Goyal/DaliMembersApp/README.md

 **This app requires Android N at minimium (SDK 23)**

-A signed APK is in the top level folder if you wish to directly put that on your phone
+`dali_members.apk` is in the top level folder if you wish to directly put that on your connected phone or emulator using the adb function `adb install dali_members.apk`

-Otherwise, you could build this project with Android Studio and use that to put this app on your phone
+Otherwise, you could build this project with Android Studio and use that to put this app on your phone or emulator

 ## Creator